pnp/powerplatform-prompts/prompts/copilot-studio/README.md

-<p align="center"><h1>Power Virtual Agents Prompts</h1></p>
+# Copilot Studio Prompts

-In this directory you will find prompts that you can use in the GPT experiences for Power Virtual Agents.
+In this directory you will find prompts that you can use in the GPT experiences for Copilot Studio.